How to Protect Yourself From Fraudulent Emails

 2FA is really easy to set up and offers you extra protection against people hacking your emails.

 If you (or anyone else) tries to access your email from an unfamiliar computer or location, it will ask you to provide a temporary additional password.
 These temporary passwords can be sent to you via text, phone call or email.
+This extra layer of protection means that if a hacker has obtained your password, they still cannot access your accounts.

 If you have a G Suite account through your work, school or other groups you may not be able to set up 2FA.
 You will need to ask your administrator to do this through the Google Admin Console